degrootwim/dotfiles/README.md

 ## Description

-The dotfiles in this git repository are used to automate the instalation proces of a machine with MacOS as much as possible.
+The dotfiles in this git repository are used to automate the installation process of a machine with MacOS as much as possible.

 ## Getting Started